Laurent Delvaux: Return to the Austrian Netherlands

-Upon his return to the Austrian Netherlands in 1733, he became a court sculptor.
+Upon his return to the Austrian Netherlands in 1733 [see Jacobs 1999, passim], he became a court sculptor.
 He also received many religious commissions including the oak group of the Conversion of St Paul dated 1736 (now in the Collegiate Church of St Gertrude in Nivelles).
 The same church also holds a series of oak statues of the Apostles sculpted by Delvaux in 1743–4.
-The pulpit (1741–5) in the Saint Bavo Cathedral in Ghent was made by him after a design by Hendrik Frans Verbrugghen.
 He also made a marble funerary monument for the Van der Noot family in 1746– for the Carmelite Church in Brussels and which is now in the Rijksmuseum.

-After Prince Charles de Lorraine arrived in Brussels as the governor general of the Austrian Netherlands in 1741, Delvaux received many commissions for the decoration of the governor general's residences in Brussels, Tervuren (near Brussels) and Mariemont, Belgium in Hainaut.
+After Prince Charles de Lorraine arrived in Brussels as the governor general of the Austrian Netherlands in 1741, Delvaux received many commissions for the decoration of the governor general's residences in Brussels, Tervuren (near Brussels) and Mariemont, Belgium in Hainaut[Jacobs 1999].
 For the palace in Brussels, which survives partially, he created allegorical reliefs for the façade and the staircase and free-standing statues, including a marble Hercules at the foot of the stairs.
 Delvaux also worked for other European courts such as that of Portugal and for major abbeys like those at Afflighem, Floreffe and Villers.
 In 1734 he settled in Nivelles.

 In addition to monumental work, Delvaux created many excellent models in terracotta.

-Many Belgian churches and museums in Brussels and Ghent hold works by him.
+Many Belgian churches and museums in Brussels, Nivelles and Ghent hold works by him.